MK316/Corpus2024/task.md

 # 🌀 Assignment 1: Reading Lesson (Due by Apr.
 17)
-1. Objective : Students will be able to infer the topic using Word Cloud
+1. Objective : Students will be able to infer the topic using Word Cloud.
+Students later elaborate their ideas using word frequency list
 2.

 + **[text to display]** (https://github.com/Alexwcjung/Corpus2024/raw/main/reading.md)
 + **[text to see]** https://raw.github.com/Alexwcjung/Corpus2024/main/reading.md